-- 44 The following Council policies, strategies and bylaws were considered: - Property Sale and Acquisition Policy, 2014. - 45 The recommended option is consistent with the principles set out in the named policy/policies, specifically #9, providing that property will be re-purposed for more appropriate uses. - 46 This matter is included in the 10-Year Plan/Annual Plan - N/A, there is no direct cost anticipated as a result of this recommendation.
+- 45 The following Council policies, strategies and bylaws were considered: - Property Sale and Acquisition Policy 2014 - 46 The recommended option is consistent with the principles set out in the named policy/policies, specifically #9, providing that property will be re-purposed for a more appropriate use.

+47 This matter is not included in the 10-Year Plan/Annual Plan and will not have any impact on it.